In Guezzam Province: History

+Prior to its creation in 2019, In Guezzam Province was part of Tamanrasset Province.
+Tamanrasset Province was created from Oasis Province in 1974.

-The province was approved on May 27, 2015.
-The province was confirmed on November 26, 2019, and implemented the following month.
-Prior to 2019 it was part of Tamanrasset Province.
+The province was approved on May 27, 2015 and was confirmed on November 26, 2019.
+The following month, on December 18, 2019, In Guezzam Province was created after the Cabinet of Algeria passed a bill that created 10 new provinces in a rare move.
+Prior to that there was no creation of provinces in Algeria for 35 years.

+The capital of the province is also called In Guezzam as all Algerian provinces are required to be named after their capitals.

 Administrative divisions

 The province consists of 2 daïra of which both are coextensive with the 2 communes which are In Guezzam with a population 7,045 in 2008, and Tin Zaouatine with a population of 4,157 in 2008.
 The boundaries of the province are exactly the same as the old In Guezzam District that was part of Tamanrasset Province.